 - (ii) Head Teacher/Kaiako Kaiarahi is a qualified and certificated early childhood teacher who is directly responsible for staff, whether within a single location or a location separate from their Senior Teacher/Tumuaki, and who has delegated responsibilities from their Senior Teacher/Tumuaki.
 Not all centres/services will employ a Head Teacher/Kaiako Kaiarahi. - (iii) Assistant Head Teacher/Kaiako Tuatahi is a qualified and certificated early childhood teacher who supports and has delegated responsibilities from their Senior Teacher/Tumuaki or Head Teacher/Kaiako Kaiarahi.
-Not all centres/services will employ an Assistant Head Teacher/Kaiako Tuatahi. - (iv) Early childhood Teacher/Kaiako: is an early childhood teacher/kaiako engaged in the education and care of the children in the centre or service. - (vii) Qualified means the holding of a recognised ECE teaching qualification recognised by the Teaching Council of Aotearoa New Zealand.
-An early childhood teacher shall only be classified as qualified where the teacher is certificated and holds a current practicing certificate in accordance with sub clause (xii). - (viii) P3+ means a certificated early childhood teacher/kaiako holding: - a bachelor degree together with a recognised early childhood teaching qualification or; - a four year bachelor of education degree or; - a four year honours degree of teaching or; - a degree completed conjointly with a bachelor degree of teaching or; - a bachelor degree of teaching together with a relevant 120 credit specialist graduate or post-graduate qualification assessed at level 7 (or higher) on the National Qualifications Framework or equivalent or; - a Diploma of Teaching (ECE) plus an Advanced Diploma of Teaching together with a relevant 120 credit specialist graduate or post-graduate qualification assessed at level 7 (or higher) on the National Qualifications Framework or; - a Bachelor degree of teaching, together with a relevant level 7, 120 credit graduate or post graduate diploma. - (ix) P3 means a certificated early childhood teacher/kaiako holding: - a recognised three year early childhood teaching degree or; - advanced diploma teaching ECE or; - the Diploma of teaching ECE or its equivalent and attested as fluent in te reo Maori with a knowledge and understanding of tikanga Maori.
+Not all centres/services will employ an Assistant Head Teacher/Kaiako Tuatahi. - (iv) Early childhood teacher/Kaiako: is an early childhood teacher/kaiako engaged in the education and care of the children in the centre or service. - (v) Home-based Team Leader is a qualified and certificated early childhood teacher who is directly responsible for staff, and who has responsibility for managing the effective delivery of the home-based service.
+Not all homebased networks will employ a home-based team leader. - (vi) Home-based Visiting Teacher is a qualified and certificated early childhood teacher whose duties include the selection, monitoring and support of carers/educators within a home-based network.